-[1] Confidentiality and loyalty are fundamental to the relationship between a lawyer and a client because legal advice cannot be given and justice cannot be done unless clients have a large measure of freedom to discuss their affairs with their lawyers.
+- [1] Confidentiality and loyalty are fundamental to the relationship between a lawyer and a client because legal advice cannot be given and justice cannot be done unless clients have a large measure of freedom to discuss their affairs with their lawyers.
 However, in some very exceptional situations identified in this rule, disclosure without the client's permission might be warranted because the lawyer is satisfied that truly serious harm of the types identified is imminent and cannot otherwise be prevented.
-These situations will be extremely rare.

-[2] The Supreme Court of Canada has considered the meaning of the words "serious bodily harm" in certain contexts, which may inform a lawyer in assessing whether disclosure of confidential information is warranted.
-In Smith v Jones, [1999] 1 SCR 455 at paragraph 83, the Court observed that serious psychological harm may constitute serious bodily harm if it substantially interferes with the health or well-being of the individual.

-[3] In assessing whether disclosure of confidential information is justified to prevent death or serious bodily harm, a lawyer should consider a number of factors, including:

-- (a) the likelihood that the potential injury will occur and its imminence; - (b) the apparent absence of any other feasible way to prevent the potential injury; and - (c) the circumstances under which the lawyer acquired the information of the client's intent or prospective course of action.

-[5] If confidential information is disclosed under Rule 3.3-3, the lawyer should prepare a written note as soon as possible, which should include:
+These situations will be extremely rare. - [2] The Supreme Court of Canada has considered the meaning of the words "serious bodily harm" in certain contexts, which may inform a lawyer in assessing whether disclosure of confidential information is warranted.
+In Smith v Jones, [1999] 1 SCR 455 at paragraph 83, the Court observed that serious psychological harm may constitute serious bodily harm if it substantially interferes with the health or well-being of the individual. - [3] In assessing whether disclosure of confidential information is justified to prevent death or serious bodily harm, a lawyer should consider a number of factors, including: - (a) the likelihood that the potential injury will occur and its imminence; - (b) the apparent absence of any other feasible way to prevent the potential injury; and - (c) the circumstances under which the lawyer acquired the information of the client's intent or prospective course of action. - [4] How and when disclosure should be made under this rule will depend upon the circumstances.
+A lawyer who believes that disclosure may be warranted should contact the local law society for ethical advice.
+When practicable and permitted, a judicial order may be sought for disclosure. - [5] If confidential information is disclosed under Rule 3.3-3, the lawyer should prepare a written note as soon as possible, which should include: - (a) the date and time of the communication in which the disclosure is made;

-- (a) the date and time of the communication in which the disclosure is made; - (b) the grounds in support of the lawyer's decision to communicate the information, including the harm intended to be prevented, the identity of the person who prompted communication of the information as well as the identity of the person or group of persons exposed to the harm; and - (c) the content of the communication, the method of communication used and the identity of the person to whom the communication was made.

-3.3-4 If it is alleged that a lawyer or the lawyer's associates or employees:

-- (a) have committed a criminal offence involving a client's affairs; - (b) are civilly liable with respect to a matter involving a client's affairs; - (c) have committed acts of professional negligence; or - (d) have engaged in acts of professional misconduct or conduct unbecoming a lawyer, the lawyer may disclose confidential information in order to defend against the allegations, but must not disclose more information than is required.
+- (b) the grounds in support of the lawyer's decision to communicate the information, including the harm intended to be prevented, the identity of the person who prompted communication of the information as well as the identity of the person or group of persons exposed to the harm; and - (c) the content of the communication, the method of communication used and the identity of the person to whom the communication was made. - 3.3-4 If it is alleged that a lawyer or the lawyer's associates or employees: - (a) have committed a criminal offence involving a client's affairs; - (b) are civilly liable with respect to a matter involving a client's affairs; - (c) have committed acts of professional negligence; or - (d) have engaged in acts of professional misconduct or conduct unbecoming a lawyer, the lawyer may disclose confidential information in order to defend against the allegations, but must not disclose more information than is required.

-3.3-5 A lawyer may disclose confidential information in order to establish or collect the lawyer's fees, but must not disclose more information than is required.

-3.3-6 A lawyer may disclose confidential information to another lawyer to secure legal or ethical advice about the lawyer's proposed conduct.

-3.3-7 A lawyer may disclose confidential information to the extent reasonably necessary to detect and resolve conflicts of interest arising from the lawyer's change of employment or from changes in the composition or ownership of a law firm, but only if the information disclosed does not compromise the solicitor-client privilege or otherwise prejudice the client.
+- 3.3-5 A lawyer may disclose confidential information in order to establish or collect the lawyer's fees, but must not disclose more information than is required. - 3.3-6 A lawyer may disclose confidential information to another lawyer to secure legal or ethical advice about the lawyer's proposed conduct. - 3.3-7 A lawyer may disclose confidential information to the extent reasonably necessary to detect and resolve conflicts of interest arising from the lawyer's change of employment or from changes in the composition or ownership of a law firm, but only if the information disclosed does not compromise the solicitor-client privilege or otherwise prejudice the client.